Is an EB-5 Green Card the right choice for me?

 Where can I invest my money in the U.S.?

-You can choose to invest your money in a business anywhere in the U.S., so long as you maintain your investment for at least three years and are actively engaged with the company you invest in.
-It’s also important to realize that you won’t be able to send the money, sit back, and await your green card.
+You may decide you want to buy businesses colorado way with your money, so you'll be glad to know you can choose to invest your money in a business anywhere in the U.S., so long as you maintain your investment for at least three years and are actively engaged with the company you invest in.
+It's also important to realize that you won't be able to send the money, sit back, and await your green card.
 The investor must be actively engaged in the company, either in a managerial or a policy-forming role.

 Passive investments, such as land speculation, do not ordinarily qualify you for a green card in this category-except under a temporary program, such as TEA.
 For more information on TEA and other regional investment programs, please read here.
 [LINK TO EB-5 W/$500K]